-Why enroll in our summer program for teens?
+Why enroll in our summer programs for teens?

 Today’s educational system is becoming increasingly competitive for students, as educational institutions are being required to increase their standards.
 This is causing a stress epidemic amongst students.
 They must learn as much as they can, and learn it effectively.
 Now more than ever social and emotional learning plays a vital role in student success.
 It is obvious that students are under an immense amount of pressure.
 Unfortunately, in school there is no SEL class and students are forced to “deal” with everything that is thrown at them and somehow manage it all.